oracle/python-oracledb/doc/src/user_guide/aq.rst

 **Usage Notes**

-For classic queues, the use of :data:`oracledb.ENQ_IMMEDIATE` with bulk enqueuing, and JMS payloads are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.
+For Classic Queues and Transactional Event Queues, the use of :data:`oracledb.ENQ_IMMEDIATE` with bulk enqueuing, and JMS payloads are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.

+The ``payload_type`` parameter in :meth:`Connection.queue()` must be specified when the payload is JSON or Named Oracle Objects.
+This parameter need not be specified for RAW payloads.

 Transactional Event Queues do not support :attr:`EnqOptions.transformation`, :attr:`DeqOptions.transformation`, or :ref:`Recipient Lists <reciplists>`.